 Group Managed Service Account

-A Group Managed Service Account (gMSA) is currently one of the most secure type of accounts for running Windows Services and IIS Application Pools.
+A Group Managed Service Account (gMSA) is currently one of the most secure types of accounts for running Windows Services and IIS Application Pools.
 The encryption algorithm, allowed principles, account SPNs, and password change intervals may all be defined upon creation.
 The password is automatically managed by a Domain Controller, resulting in a secure service account that requires virtually no maintenance after it has been created.
-The account can only be created via a PowerShell script.
+This type of account can only be created via a PowerShell script.

 Creating a new gMSA account